 We will require substantial additional capital beyond our current balance of cash, cash equivalents and short-term investments to fund our Phase 3 trial and our operations beyond the end of 2024.
 Any such required additional capital may not be available on reasonable terms, if at all.
 We have taken certain steps to delay or reduce the scope of our research programs and limit our operations until we are able to obtain additional capital.
 If we are unable to obtain substantial additional financing, we may be required to further reduce the scope of, delay or eliminate some or all of our planned research and development activities including our planned Phase 3 trial of LUM-201 or to sell or liquidate our assets, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our common stock.
 To raise required additional capital, we expect to issue additional shares of common stock, preferred stock, restricted stock units (RSUs), or securities convertible into or exchangeable for shares of our common stock.
 In December 2020, we entered into the Sales Agreement with the Agent, pursuant to which we may offer and sell from time to time through the Agent up to \$50.0 million of shares of our common stock from time to time in "at-the-market" offerings.
 During the year ended December 31, 2023, we sold an aggregate of 181,700 shares under the Sales Agreement, for proceeds of approximately \$0.7 million.
-No shares were issued under the Sales Agreement during the six months ended June 30, 2024.
-Substantially all shares of common stock for which our outstanding stock options are exercisable are, once they have been purchased, eligible for immediate sale in the public market.
-The issuance of additional common stock, preferred stock, RSUs, or securities convertible into or exchangeable for our common stock or the exercise of stock options would dilute existing investors and could adversely affect the price of our securities.
-In addition, such securities may have rights se
+During the nine months ended September 30, 2024, we sold an aggregate of 520,091 shares under the Sales Agreement, for proceeds of approximately \$1.7 million, net of related costs.
+Substantially all shares of common stock, preferred stock, preferred stock, RSUs, or securities convertible into or exchangeable for our common stock or the exercise of stock options and exercisely affect the price of our securities.
+In addition, such securities may have rights senior to the related costs.